slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

-### Autonomous drone navigates independently through the forest at 40 km/h
+### Autonomous drone navigates through the forest at 40 km/h

 2021-12-21